13 ways sustainable sourcing and procurement drive ESG efforts

 A traditional purchase to pay cycle usually involves six primary steps which can be managed in different ways depending on the policies of the business creating (or “raising”) the PO.

-While this is the core set of procedural steps in the purchase to pay process, additional steps may sometimes be added, typically before or after the purchasing process begins or concludes.
+While this is the core set of procedural steps in the purchase order processing, additional steps may sometimes be added, typically before or after the purchasing process begins or concludes.

 Depending on the size of a business, the P2P process can include one or more additional steps.